huggingface/transformers/docs/source/en/model_doc/superpoint.md

 The outputs contain the list of keypoint coordinates with their respective score and description (a 256-long vector).

 You can also feed multiple images to the model.
-Due to the nature of SuperPoint to output a dynamic number of keypoint, you will need to use the mask attribute to retrieve the respective information :
+Due to the nature of SuperPoint, to output a dynamic number of keypoints, you will need to use the mask attribute to retrieve the respective information :

 ```python